affinidi/reference-app-portable-reputation/README.md

 _In this app, user's imported profile data is the subject of the verifiable credential._
 Read [W3C specification](https://www.w3.org/TR/vc-data-model/).

 **Holder** – an entity that owns the verifiable credential.
-Usually, holder is the subject of a credential that they hold.
+Usually, a holder is the subject of the credential that they hold.
 _A holder in the portable reputation app is the person whose data is imported from a data provider and who stores the issued VCs in their wallet._

 **Issuer** – an entity that issues the verifiable credential to the holder.
-_Issuer in this app is the entity that owns the app itself._
+_Issuer in this app is the entity that owns the app itself and signs the credentials._

-**Verifier** – an entity that accepts verifiable credentials and verifies their validity and authorship.
+**Verifier** – an entity that accepts verifiable credentials to verify their validity and authorship.
 _Verification functionality is not present in the portable reputation app._
-_Check out our Certification & Verification reference app for VC verification functionality._
+_Check out our Certification & Verification reference app for verification functionality._

-**Wallet (Cloud Wallet)** – a service that allows holder to store their credentials in the cloud.
+**Wallet (Cloud Wallet)** – a service that provides functionality to sign credentials (for issuers) and to store credentials in the wallet (for holders).
-_Portable reputation app uses the Affinidi Cloud Wallet API for authentication, holder credential storage and issuing the VCs._
+_Portable reputation app uses the Affinidi Cloud Wallet API for authentication, holder credential storage and credential issuance._

 **Data provider** – an external service, that contains some information about the holder.
 This information is then imported and used for generating the verifiable credential.
 _A few examples: Github projects, Medium articles, Steam games and LinkedIn certificates._